SirRuBick/nvim/README.md

 -[] set up markdown note taking system
 -[] refactor toggleterm code
 -[] learn to use neogit

-### BUGS
-- dadbob ui close should also close dbout and sql query
+-[] dadbob ui close should also close dbout and sql query -[] rmagatti/auto-session to replace persistence.nvim
-- codeium and bufferline enabled together would cause a bug that telescope find files stays in insert mode

 ### Plugins to explore
 | Section  | Plugins |